Mentor teachers

 Jo began her teaching career teaching kindergarten, third-grade math, and social studies at the elementary academy of Achievement First Hartford.
 As a third-grade math teacher, her students attained some of the highest scores in the network on the Connecticut Common Core exam, and she was named grade-level chair.
 79 percent of her students were found proficient, with 47 percent found advanced.
 Jo then became a dean of students and STEM at the middle academy.
 During the pandemic, students in several grades in the middle academy were still able to produce top scores in math on network weekly quizzes.
 Today, Jo is a humanities dean in the school’s high school academy.
 Jo earned a B.A. in psychology from the University of Connecticut, an M.S. from Southern Connecticut State University, and an Ed.D. from the University of New England.

-Jon taught math at Western High School in Las Vegas before enrolling at the Yale Divinity School, where he served as program manager of the school’s leadership development program.
+Now in his third year as a Mentor Teacher, Jon taught math at Western High School in Las Vegas, before enrolling at the Yale Divinity School, where he served as program manager of the school’s leadership development program.
 Jon was then the founding math teacher and department chair at Hiawatha Collegiate High School in Minneapolis.
 Pursuing his interest in educational leadership, he led Teach for America summer institutes for high school math teachers and wrote curriculum in math and culturally responsive pedagogy.
 Jon is now the dean of instruction for the Hiawatha Academies.
 He graduated with a B.A. in math and philosophy from St. Olaf College and earned an M.Ed. from the University of Nevada, Las Vegas and an M.A. from the Yale Divinity School.

-Jordan began his career leading youth development and after-school programs in his hometown of Minneapolis.
+Now in his third year as a Mentor Teacher, Jordan began his career leading youth development and after-school programs in his hometown of Minneapolis.
 As a program coordinator and instructor at the YMCA, he oversaw experiential learning and led trips to New York City, Sweden, Russia, and Peru.
 Jordan taught fifth-grade social studies and coached soccer at the Achievement First Endeavor Middle School in Brooklyn.
 Returning to Minneapolis, he joined Hiawatha Academies, where for six years he has taught ELA at the elementary and middle schools.
 In 2020, he was awarded the National University Teacher Award for the state of Minnesota.
-Jordan earned his B.A. from the University of Minnesota in psychology and comparative literature and an M.A. from the Relay Graduate School of Education.
+Jordan earned his B.A. from the University of Minnesota in psychology and comparative literature and a M.A. from the Relay Graduate School of Education.

 Kendrick began her career in 2009 with Teach for America in Thoreau, New Mexico, where she taught special education for kindergarten through fifth grades and was department chair of the special education department.
 In 2013, she became a founding kindergarten teacher at KIPP Austin Leadership Elementary, and later, an assistant principal and math curriculum coordinator for the district.
 She has also worked for the Texas Education Agency as the quality review and adoption lead, supporting districts in their work to adopt high-quality instructional materials.
 Currently, she is the director of advocacy and education for the Allo Hope Foundation.
 Kendrick earned her B.A. in sociology and history from Boston University and her M.A. from Western New Mexico University.

-Mallory Morris began her career as a seventh-grade English Language Arts teacher in Champaign, Illinois, where she was named Outstanding Beginning Educator.
+Now in her third year as a Mentor Teacher, Mallory Morris began her career as a seventh-grade English Language Arts teacher in Champaign, Illinois, where she was named Outstanding Beginning Educator in 2007.
 In 2014, Mallory transitioned to the role of assistant principal, where she continued to support students by supporting teacher growth.
 In her most recent role as a district coordinator of data, design, and inquiry, Mallory co-led the strategic planning process, led three schools through whole-school redesign, and supported curriculum development.
 Currently, Mallory serves as the associate director of learning design for Digital Promise.
-Mallory attended the University of Illinois, where she earned a B.S. in elementary education, an M.Ed in curriculum and instruction, and an M.Ed in educational organization and leadership.
+Mallory attended the University of Illinois, where she earned a B.S. in elementary education, a M.Ed in curriculum and instruction, and a M.Ed in educational organization and leadership.
 Mallory is currently a doctoral candidate at Drexel University.

 Mary Elizabeth began her career teaching kindergarten in Bridgeport, Connecticut.
 In 2006, she joined Achievement First, where she was a teacher, team leader, and math curriculum fellow for the network.
 As a classroom teacher, more than 85 percent of her students achieved a score of 90 percent or better on network math assessments.
 Mary Elizabeth continued to grow at Achievement First, becoming a curriculum designer on the Greenfield team, creating content for self-directed learning and cognitively guided instruction (CGI) math.
 She is now the math instructional specialist for Excellence Community Schools, where, in 2021, 93 percent of her students were found proficient in math on the Connecticut state test.
 Mary Elizabeth earned a B.A. in education at Elmira College in New York.

-Melanie began her career with Teach for America teaching eighth-grade math in Newark.
+Now in her third year as a Mentor Teacher, Melanie began her career with Teach for America teaching eighth-grade math in Newark.
 She then joined Achievement First Voyager Middle School in Brooklyn as a founding fifth-grade math teacher.
-She went on to teach sixth-grade math and was named grade-level chair and math dean.
-Melanie's fifth-grade and sixth-grade students increased their proficiency on the New York State Common Core math assessment by 28 and 26 percentage points, respectively.
+She went on to teach sixth-grade math, and was named grade-level chair and math dean.
+Melanie's fifth- and sixth-grade students increased their proficiency on the New York State Common Core math assessment by 28 and 26 percentage points, respectively.
 As dean, she led her math faculty to make the highest student growth of Achievement First’s ten schools for each of the past four years.
 Achievement First named Melanie a Distinguished Stage 4 Teacher and a principal fellow.
-Melanie earned a B.S. in economics and public policy from Duke University and an M.A. from Relay Graduate School of Education.
+Melanie earned a B.S. in economics and public policy from Duke University and a M.A. from Relay Graduate School of Education.

 Melissa began her career teaching third through fifth grades in Chicago and Boulder.
 She then became an instructional coach, school leader, and national consultant with a focus on distributed leadership, equity-focused design, and instructional quality in both charter and traditional public schools.
 In the wake of the pandemic, Melissa partnered with several Texas communities and nonprofits to redesign their schools through state and federal grants.
 She has been a middle school ELA curriculum reviewer for the Texas Education Agency and supported ELA teachers implementing new curricula.
 Melissa earned a B.A. from Wheaton College, an M.S.Ed. from Chicago State University, and an Ed.M. from the Harvard Graduate School of Education.